Gaspard de la nuit: II. Le Gibet

 Written in E♭ minor and based on the poem of the same name, the movement presents the observer with a view of the desert, where the lone corpse of a hanged man on a gibbet stands out against the horizon, reddened by the setting sun.
 Meanwhile, a bell tolls from inside the walls of a far-off city, creating the deathly atmosphere that surrounds the observer.
-Throughout the entire piece is a B♭ octave ostinato, imitative of the tolling bell, that remains constant in tone as the notes cross over and dynamics change.
-The duration of Le Gibet is about 5:15.
+Throughout the piece is a B♭ octave ostinato, imitating the tolling bell pattern in the Funeral March of Chopin's second piano sonata.
+It remains constant in tone as the notes cross over and the dynamics change.
+The duration of "Le Gibet" is around 6 minutes.

 III.
 Scarbo

 Written in G♯ minor and based on the poem "Scarbo", this movement depicts the nighttime mischief of a small fiend or goblin, making pirouettes, flitting in and out of the darkness, disappearing and suddenly reappearing.
-Its uneven flight, hitting and scratching against the walls, casting a growing shadow in the moonlight, creates a nightmarish scene for the observer lying in his bed.
+Its uneven flight, hitting and scratching against the walls and bed curtains, casting a growing shadow in the moonlight creates a nightmarish scene for the observer lying in his bed.

 With its repeated notes and two terrifying climaxes, this is the high point in technical difficulty of all the three movements.
 Technical challenges include repeated notes in both hands, and double-note scales in major seconds in the right hand.
 Ravel reportedly said about Scarbo: "I wanted to write an orchestral transcription for the piano."
-The duration of Scarbo is about 8:30.
+The duration of Scarbo is around 9 minutes.

 Orchestral versions

-Gaspard was orchestrated by Eugene Goossens in 1942, and by Marius Constant in 1990.
+Gaspard de la Nuit was orchestrated by Eugene Goossens in 1942, and by Marius Constant in 1990.